TeemuSailynoja/korkeasaari/tasks/prd-pymc-timeseries-presentation.md

 # Product Requirements Document: PyMC Timeseries Model Presentation for PyData

 ## 1. Introduction/Overview
-This project aims to create a Quarto revealjs presentation (with optional Marimo/Jupyter notebook version) for PyData attendees, demonstrating the incremental improvement of a PyMC timeseries model using Korkeasaari Zoo daily visitor data.
+This project aims to create a Quarto revealjs presentation (with optional Marimo notebook version) for PyData attendees, demonstrating the incremental improvement of a PyMC timeseries model using Korkeasaari Zoo daily visitor data.
 The presentation will highlight the Bayesian modeling workflow, starting from a simple model and gradually incorporating weather and special events, with a focus on clarity and accessibility for those new to PyMC and Bayesian methods.

 ## 2. Goals
 - Deliver a clear, engaging 30–45 minute presentation for PyData attendees